JesseBonanno/PySlope/README.md

    1. Create a free online slope stability software
    2. Provide a pythonic solution to implementing Bishop's method based on object oriented coding principles

 Performing a slope stability calculation by hand is extremely uneconimical and time consuming.
 The problem involves a lot of geometrical mathematics which can make the calculation hard to achieve with only excel.
-Python packages exist for geometrical mathematics which makes it well suited to implementing a slope stability analysis package.
+Python packages exist for geometrical mathematics which makes Python well suited for implementing a slope stability analysis package.
 There is however, no well-documented open-source slope stability software that can currently be found online.
 This package aims to fill that gap.

 ## Functionality and usage